awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-assertAwsResourceProperty.md

 # aws:assertAwsResourceProperty – Assert an AWS resource state or event state<a name="automation-action-assertAwsResourceProperty"></a>

 The `aws:assertAwsResourceProperty` action enables you to assert a specific resource state or event state for a specific Automation step\.
 For example, you can specify that an Automation step must wait for an EC2 instance to start\.
 Then it will call the Amazon EC2 [DescribeInstanceStatus](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceStatus.html) API action with the DesiredValue property of `running`\.
-This ensures that the Automation workflow waits for a running instance and then continues when the instance is, in fact, running\.
+This ensures that the automation waits for a running instance and then continues when the instance is, in fact, running\.

-For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation workflow](automation-aws-apis-calling.md)\.
+For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Note**
 The default timeout value for this action is 3600 seconds \(one hour\)\.
 You can limit or extend the timeout by specifying the `timeoutSeconds` parameter for an `aws:assertAwsResourceProperty` step\.